Losant/losant-docs/docs/getting-started/boards/getting-started-with-arduino-wifi-101.md

 device.connectSecure(wifiClient, LOSANT_ACCESS_KEY, LOSANT_ACCESS_SECRET);
 ```

-This line uses the WiFiClientSecure instance to connect your device to the Losant platform.
+This line uses the WiFiClientSecure instance to connect your device to the Losant Platform.
 The access key and access secret can be obtained through Losant's web portal.

 ```arduino
 device.loop()